ecmwf/anemoi-graphs/docs/overview.rst

    data.

 When building the graph with `anemoi-graphs`, there is no difference between these categories.
-But it is important to have this distinction in mind when designing a weather graph that will be used in a data-driven model with :ref:`anemoi-training
+However, it is important to keep this distinction in mind when designing a weather graph to be used in a data-driven model with :ref:`anemoi-training
 <anemoi-training:index-page>`.

 *******************
- Desing principles
+ Design principles
 *******************

-Particularly, when designing a graph for weather model, you may want to follow the guidelines below:
+In particular, when designing a graph for a weather model, the following guidelines should be followed:

 -  Use a coarser resolution for the `hidden nodes`.
 This will reduce the computational cost of training and inference.